-Mental health has been at the forefront of news the past few years.
-This has done wonders for lowering the stigma attached to mental illness and to bring awareness to new treatment options.
+Ketamine for depression treatment is a recent breakthrough for those who have fallen through the cracks of mental health treatment.
 Major depression affects more than 16 million Americans each year.
 If that number isn’t bad enough, almost a third of them can’t even find relief from traditional depression treatment options like talk therapy and antidepressants.

 When left untreated, depression can lead to self-harm, suicide, and substance abuse.
 But now, a certain substance might just be what people need to treat major depression.
 Ketamine for depression treatment could provide hope and relief for those that don’t have other treatment options.

 Ketamine is an anesthetic drug that blocks pain.
-It’s been around since the 1960’s when it was used to operate on soldiers during the Vietnam War and it is still used as anesthesia today.
-It’s also used as an animal tranquilizer.
+It’s been around since the 1960s when it was used to operate on soldiers during the Vietnam War and it is still used as anesthesia today.
+It’s also an animal tranquilizer.

-While Ketamine is often used to prevent one from feeling pain, it can also make users feel detached from their body.
+While Ketamine helps to prevent one from feeling pain, it can also make users feel a detachment from their bodies.
 This out-of-body sensation has made it a popular illicit drug.
 People who use it illegally can experience hallucinations, a floating sensation, and no pain.
 Its street name is “Special K” and it’s a popular party drug.

 Since 2000, researchers have been studying ways that ketamine could be used as a treatment for depression.
-It’s been discovered that the drug improves moods much faster than traditional antidepressants, and works in instances when these drugs haven’t.
+The drug improves moods much faster than traditional antidepressants and works in instances when these drugs have not.

-The FDA approved Ketamine to be used as an anesthetic for surgery and other procedures long ago.
+The FDA gave Ketamine approval as an anesthetic for surgery and other procedures long ago.
 Ketamine hasn’t yet gotten FDA approval for depression treatment, but there are multiple studies that show positive results.
 Due to this, it’s only available at an approved Ketamine clinic in 12 states and isn’t covered by insurance.

 Researchers and doctors warm that ketamine isn’t a miracle drug though.
 One treatment won’t cure someone, and without addressing the underlying issues causing the depression it will just return.
 But if it is approved, it can do wonders for those who are admitted to a hospital for suicidal thoughts.

-Ketamine is delivered in an IV bag, which is the fastest way for it to reach the brain.
+Ketamine is deliverable through an IV drip or pump, which is the fastest way for it to reach the brain.
 Most antidepressants work by shifting the balance of brain chemicals.
 Ketamine works differently.
 It changes the way brain cells communicate with one another.
-It blocks NMDA receptors in the brain, which are believed to play a role in depression.
+It blocks NMDA receptors in the brain, which many believe to play a role in depression.
 While the drug only stays in the body for a short time, research is finding that it can have long-lasting effects on depression.
 Patients will still need multiple treatments, administered over months or even years, to see long-term improvements.
 Most doctors are still recommending therapy for patients along with the drug.

-It’s important to know that ketamine isn’t an FDA approved treatment for depression and there haven’t been any long-term studies on the effects it can have.
+It’s important to know that ketamine doesn’t yet have FDA approval for the treatment for depression.
+And that there haven’t been any long-term studies on the effects it can have.

-Repeated ketamine use, especially illicit use, has been linked to memory and thinking issues.
-This is usually when it’s taken as a street drug, and not related to when it is administered for depression.
+Repeat ketamine use, especially illicit use, is linkable to memory and thinking issues.
+This is usually when it’s taken as a street drug in high doses, and doesn’t relate to when it is taken for depression.
 Because it is a popular street drug, doctors do have some concern it could lead to drug addiction and abuse.
-As long as it is monitors and distributed by a medical professional, the risks are minimal.
+As long as patients receive monitoring and distribution by a medical professional, the risks are minimal.

 Always get ketamine treatment through a professional, and never buy it as a street drug as it may not be what they are claiming.
-Contact us to discuss if ketamine for drug resistant depression treatment is right for you.
+It is important to receive a formal evaluation for a psychiatrist before considering ketamine therapy, especially one experienced with both mood disorders and substance abuse.
+Contact us to discuss if ketamine for depression treatment is right for you.